Say hello to Volume 2: Northern Tasmania.

 - The Holy Grail of Chocolate: House of Anvers, Latrobe.
 Igor van Gerwen’s obsession with chocolate has fuelled a lifetime.
 From his working origins in Antwerp, Belgium to growing his business in Latrobe, Northern Tasmania, this infectious passion led him into the heart of the Amazon in 2014.
 Trekking through the Marañón Canyon in Peru, Igor was witness to the source of the purest chocolate in the world - Nacional cacao, thought to be extinct for over 90 years.
 His global influences come together at House of Anvers, where the renowned chocolatier has the exclusive Southern Hemisphere licence to use and sell the prized cocoa, his Holy Grail of chocolate.

 - Take a wander at Taraki: Located on rugged King Island is a rebuilt luxury lodge that offers distinctive hyperlocal food packages.

 116 pages each.
 Written, photographed, designed and produced in regional Australia.
 Printed in Australia by Ligare Book Printers on Precision Offset, an Australian made FSC® Mix Certified paper stock.
 This issue is typeset in Canela, Apercu and Larrseit.

-SHIPPING & HANDLING Shipping is $5AUD flat rate across Australia.
-Ships every Monday via Australia Post.
-International orders are shipped with a flat rate of $10AUD.
+Shipping is included in the price for domestic orders.
+Individual orders ship every Monday via Australia Post.
+International orders are shipped with a flat rate of $22AUD.